yanivno/pks-id-token-extension/README.md

 ## Issues

 this is a temporary solution, the next time you run 'Apply Changes' through Ops Manager \
-it will be overriden with the default manifest.
+it will be overriden with the default manifest value.